thycotic/ss-docs/directory-services/azure-active-directory/index.md

    - Client ID

-   - Client secret
+   - Client Secret

-1. Ensure the **Active** check box remain selected.
+1. Ensure the **Active** check box remains checked.

 1. (Optional) Click the **Multifactor Authentication** dropdown list to select your desired MFA.

 1. Click the **Validate & Save** button.
-The popup disappears, and the domain appears in the table.
+Once validation completes you should see the Friendly domain name listed.

-1. Click the name link of the new domain in the table.
-The domain's page appears.
+1. Click the name of the new domain to open the configuration page.

 1. Click the **Groups** tab.

 1. Click the **Edit** link next to **Synchronized Groups**.
-The Select Groups table appears.

-1. Scroll to or search for each each desired group, which contains users you want to sync, in the **Select Groups** table.
+1. Scroll to or search for each desired group that contains users you want to sync, in the **Select Groups** table.

-1. Ensure each group's check box is selected.
+1. Ensure each group's check box is **checked**.

 1. Click the **Save** button to save your changes.
-The Select Groups table disappears, and your newly selected groups appear in the Synchronized Groups table.
+You should now see the selected groups in the Synchronized Groups table.

-1. Click the **Directory Services** breadcrumb link at the top of the page.
-The Directory Services page appears.
+1. Click the **Directory Services** breadcrumb link at the top of the page to navigate back to the Directory Services page.

-1. Click the **Sync Now** button to sync the directory.
+1. Click the **Sync Now** button to sync the directory groups.